Budibase/website/content/forms/templates/employee-equipment-checkout-form/index.md

 icon = "/img/icon/form.svg"

 +++
 In the age of remote working, the need to manage how and when employees use devices has increased.
-Managing devices requires strong and efficient organization, communications, and workflows.
+Managing company equipment requires strong and efficient organization, communications, and workflows.

-This has become even more important, with the rise of COVID-19.
-Today, organizations need to sanitize shared devices between uses.
-Planning for this naturally requires additional time and organization.

 Without the right processes in place, it’s almost impossible to manage equipment borrowing.
 This quickly leads to miscommunications, disruptions, and increased operating costs.
 Equipment checkout forms help to avoid this.